swutw/cpex_cv_forecasting/README.md

 1. The script stuck at downloading ICAP_aerosol.
 What should I do?
 - Always Check if the products exist on the source website first!
-- ICAP_aerosol sometimes don't run and produce figures, so you may want to (1) set "icap_aerosol_ensemble = False" in _switches_download.txt_ (2) use ASKOK forecasting as a replacement.
+- ICAP_aerosol sometimes don't run and produce figures, so you may want to (1) set "icap_aerosol_ensemble = False" in _switches_download.txt_ (2) use ASKOS forecasting as a replacement.

 2. The joint precipitation animations are not created.
 What should I do?